City of Adelaide (1864): South Australian trade – 1864–87

 On 24 August 1874, the ship was stranded on Kirkcaldy Beach near Grange, 6 mi south of Semaphore near Adelaide.
-A board at the time were over 320 people, including one of the diarists, a Scot named James McLauchlan.
+On board at the time were over 320 people, including one of the diarists, a Scot named James McLauchlan.
 An outbreak of scarlet fever had occurred during the voyage and seven people died.
 Two babies were born aboard during the voyage – one was "born dead".

 Upon reaching South Australian waters at the end of this voyage, severe gales were encountered resulting in the stranding of City of Adelaide.
 The storms also caused incidents and losses of other vessels along the South Australian coast.
 The schooner Mayflower, on her way from Port Broughton to Port Adelaide, lost one of her crew overboard and he drowned: the crewman was on his way to Port Adelaide to meet his wife who was one of the migrants aboard City of Adelaide.
 Amongst the cargo on this voyage were two Scottish Deerhounds, bred by the Marquis of Lorne, John Campbell, 9th Duke of Argyll, and being imported by Sir Thomas Elder.
 A day after the stranding the passengers were removed by steam tugs.
 City of Adelaide was refloated on 4 September after much of the cargo had been discharged and much of the rigging temporarily removed.
 The ship was virtually undamaged.

-By the 1880s, City of Adelaide was also calling at Port Augusta, South Australia on return voyages.
+By the 1880s, City of Adelaide was also calling at Port Augusta on return voyages.
 At Port Augusta, copper from Henry Martin's Blinman and Yudnamutana copper mines in the Flinders Ranges and wool from outback sheep stations was loaded before racing to the wool sales in London.
 During this time, in 1881, the ship was rerigged as a barque.